Caltrop: Similar devices

 Punji sticks perform a similar role to caltrops.
 These are sharpened sticks placed vertically in the ground.
 Their use in modern times targets the body and limbs of a falling victim by means of a pit or tripwire.

 During the Second World War, large caltrop-shaped objects made from reinforced concrete were used as anti-tank devices, although it seems that these were rare.
 Much more common were concrete devices called dragon's teeth, which were designed to wedge into tank treads.
 Large ones weighing over 1 tonne are still used defensively to deny access to wheeled vehicles, especially in camp areas.
-As dragon's teeth are immobile, the analogy with the caltrop is inexact.
+Because dragon's teeth are immobile, the analogy with the caltrop is inexact.
 Another caltrop-like defence during World War II was the massive steel, freestanding Czech hedgehog; the works were designed as anti-tank obstacles and could also damage landing craft and warships that came too close to shore.
 These were used by the Germans to defend beaches in Normandy and other coastal areas.
 Czech hedgehogs are heavily featured and plainly visible in the 1998 Steven Spielberg-directed American epic war film Saving Private Ryan, throughout the scenes early in the film depicting the June 6, 1944 Omaha Beach assault (part of the Normandy landings during World War II).

 Tetrapods are concrete blocks shaped like caltrops, which interlock when piled up.
 They are used as riprap in the construction of breakwaters and other sea defences, as they have been found to let the water pass through them and interrupt natural processes less than some other defenses.